You are planning to apply for a waiver to university policy that will enable you to

 need your Social Security number to verify identity on the form.

-- Secondary Student/Parents Registration Agreement Form (SPA): this form has to be submitted one time, and kept on file for all high school students
+- University of Alaska K-12 Student Parent/Guardian Authorization form: this form has to be submitted one time, and kept on file for all high school students

 taking courses at KPC.
 Students who register for classes but do not submit this form